The State of Florida Issues COVID-19 Updates

 - Activated a dedicated incident command post for on-site response activities.

 - Conducted three public health and health care stakeholder conference calls to provide statewide updates on the current outbreak situation, response actions and guidance for pandemic planning.
 Over five hundred participants joined the calls.

 - Established a public call center for questions regarding COVID-19.
-The call center launched Monday, March 2 and is open 24/7.
+The call center launched Monday, March 2.

 - Developed and distributed COVID-19 presentation materials to County Health Departments (CHD) for use at community meetings.

 - Activated the Joint Information Center in coordination with the Division of Emergency Management.

 - Developed and implemented protocols for investigation, surveillance and monitoring for COVID-19 to rapidly detect and contain cases.